williamouyang/okta.github.io/docs/resources/users.md

 Sets a new password for a user by validating the user's answer to their current recovery question.
 This operation can only be performed on users with a valid [recovery question credential](#recovery-question-object) and have an **ACTIVE** `status`.

-*Note: This operation is intended for applications that need to implement their own forgot password flow.
+> This operation is intended for applications that need to implement their own forgot password flow.
 You are responsible for mitigation of all security risks such as phishing and replay attacks.
-Best-practice is to generate a short-lived one-time token (OTT) that is sent to a verified email account.*
+Best-practice is to generate a short-lived one-time token (OTT) that is sent to a verified email account.

 ##### Request Parameters